Nexmo/nexmo-developer/_documentation/vonage-business-cloud/smart-numbers/guides/create-voice-application.md

 }
 ```

-> The next step is to [provision the Number Programmability service](/vonage-business-cloud/smart-numbers/guides/provision-nps) using the Nexmo Application `id`.
+> The next step is to [provision the Smart Numbers service](/vonage-business-cloud/smart-numbers/guides/provision-smart-numbers) using the Nexmo Application `id`.